Overview

 - Because the

-- Because Docker runs as root
+/dunedirectory is777 - Because Docker runs as root

 - Because

-has executable permissions on non-arrakis
+/dunehas executable permissions on non-arrakisusers - Because

-has read permissions for all users
+/dunehas read permissions for all users

 Hide the secret

-chmod a-r /dune/vault/secret1234.txt
+chmod ug=rw /dune/vault/secret1234.txtchmod o-r /dune/vault/secret1234.txtchmod a-r /dune/vault/secret1234.txt

 For these permissions, what is the octal notation?